-The Audit Committee discussed with Hall & Company, the auditors of our 2016, 2017, 2018 and 2019 annual financial statements, matters relating to its independence, including a review of audit and non-audit fees and the letter and written disclosures made by Hall & Company to the Audit Committee pursuant to Public Company Accounting Oversight Board (United States) Rule 3526.
+The Audit Committee discussed with Grant Thornton, the auditors of 2021 annual consolidated financial statements matters relating to their independence, including a review of audit and non-audit fees and the letter and written disclosures made by the auditors to the Audit Committee pursuant to Public Company Accounting Oversight Board (United States) Rule 3526.

-Audit and non-audit services to be provided by Hall & Company are subject to the prior approval of the Audit Committee.
-In general, the Audit Committee's policy is to grant such approval where it determines that the non-audit services are compatible with maintaining the independent registered public accounting firm's independence and there are cost or other efficiencies in obtaining such services from the independent registered public accounting firm as compared to other possible providers.
+Audit and non-audit services to be provided by as our independent registered public accountants are subject to the prior approval of the Audit Committee.
+In general, the Audit Committee's policy is to grant such approval where it determines that the non-audit services are compatible with maintaining the independent registered public accounting firm's independence and there are costs or other efficiencies in obtaining such services from the independent registered public accounting firm as compared to other possible providers.

-Taking all of these reviews and discussions into account, the Audit Committee recommended to our Board of Directors that our Board of Directors approve the inclusion of our audited financial statements for the years ended December 31, 2016, 2017, 2018 and 2019 in our Annual Report on Form 10-K, which was filed with the SEC on August , 2020
+Taking all of these reviews and discussions into account, the Audit Committee in effect at the time that the consolidated financial statements for the fiscal year ended December 31, 2021 were prepared, recommended to our Board of Directors that our Board of Directors approve the inclusion of our audited consolidated financial statements for the year ended December 31, 2021 in our Annual Report on Form 10-K, which was filed with the SEC on April 4, 2022.